alternateaccount/dogbitez/README.md

-#Bookmarklet: A Bookmarklet
+# Bookmarklet

-A bookmarklet and to download stuff
+A bookmarklet to screen-scrape transaction data for the Amazon Store Card on Synchrony Credit, convert and downloaded as an OFX file which can be imported into personal finance software.

 #### Bookmarklet